Moustafa-Bendari/CS2450-01/journal.md

 9. The Scrum Master (or an authorized reviewer) merges the pull request.
 10. The issue is officially marked as "Done."

+Date: 3.4.25 - Subject: Ethics.
+Things to remember:
+1. Where is your line? (e.g., working for companies whose business models you may disagree with, working for the military, ethical hacking, etc.)
+2. Remember to Consider:
+Intent vs. Consequence,
+Exploitation vs. Entertainment,
+Personal vs. Professional Ethics